Emergency Medicaid

 Undocumented Citizens

-Individuals who do not have legal status but entered the United States illegally are undocumented citizens.
-These individuals can also be temporary immigrants who have lost their stay permits.
+These are individuals who lack legal status and entered the United States through unconventional means.
+They can also be temporary immigrants who have lost their stay permits.
 This means that undocumented citizens don’t have valid or expired immigration documents.

 Temporary Non-Immigrant